jeandat/learning-ionic/README.md

 ## Default angular handler

-`$exceptionHandler` was decorated to show a toast in last resort.
+Angular default error handler, a.k.a `$exceptionHandler` was decorated to show a native toast in last resort.
+If the received err is an instance of `Err` and `ui` is set to `true` its `message` attribute is used.

 **Concerning chains of promises, you should follow some rules:**